By: Jeremy Neisser

 If your walkie talkie breaks within the first few months of purchase, you don't want to have to pay more money in order to replace it; that's why it pays for you to choose something that comes with at least a 30-day guarantee (or better yet, a year or more).

 For many consumers, this is usually the last thing they think about before starting their search for the right product.

 While it may seem like there's no reason to pay more for a higher-priced item when a cheaper model would work just as well, it's important to consider the investment you'll make in terms of both time and money.

-When looking at different models and features to decide between, make sure you compare the range just as much as you consider their different specifications.
+When looking at different walkie talkies and features to decide between, make sure you compare the range just as much as you consider their different specifications.

-If your device can't go very far, then it may not be worth spending a lot of money on something that won't work for your needs.
+If your walkie talkies can't go very far, then it may not be worth spending a lot of money on something that won't work for your needs.